-Your Form Representatives will give your views at a meeting of all the Form Representatives in your year.
-At this meeting the Form Representatives from your year will decide, from all the points raised by the tutor groups, which two to ask to be looked at by everyone on the School Council.
-These points will go on the list (called an Agenda) of points to be talked about.
-Before the meeting the Agenda will be published and at the meeting the Agenda items will be discussed in turn.
+Your Form reps from your year will decide, from all the points raised by the tutor groups, which two to ask to be looked at by everyone on the School Council.
+These points will go on the list (called an agenda) of points to be talked about.
+Before the meeting the agenda will be published and at the meeting the agenda items will be discussed in turn.

-Any item not covered will be put at the start of the Agenda for the next meeting.
-The House Tutor Representatives who attended the meeting will report everything discussed to you.
+Any item not covered will be put at the start of the agenda for the next meeting.
+The House Tutor reps who attended the meeting will report everything discussed to you.
 Minutes will also be published and placed on the School Council noticeboard and in the Student Bulletin.
 There is also the opportunity for the School Council Chairperson to report back to you via a Year Assembly.

 What it can do for you

-This will be a chance for you, through Representatives from your Form and Year to talk and bring up points about school life which interest you or concern you.
-This will take place at a meeting, made up of Representatives from Years 8 – 11, and a teacher Representatives.
-It will meet on a regular basis.
+This will be a chance for you, through reps from your Form and Year, to talk and bring up points about school life which interest you or concern you.
+This will take place at a meeting, made up of reps from years 8 – 11, plus a teacher rep. It will meet on a regular basis.

-- You, through your Form and Year Representatives , will decide what is talked about.
+- You, through your Form and year reps, will decide what is talked about.

-- You, through your Form and Year Representatives, will be able to talk about these points with a teacher.
+- You, through your Form and year reps, will be able to talk about these points with a teacher.

 - Your views and recommendations from the School Council meeting will be listened to and, where suitable, acted upon to bring about improvements in school and to your time here.